Torlus/w3c-payments-pp/README.md

 Such a wallet could be shared among different devices: desktops, laptops, smartphones, tablets, etc. but also on servers.

-Depending on the use cases of the public key, it may be signed by a Certificate Authority, or using a "Web of trust" scheme instead.
+Depending on the use cases of the public keys, they may be signed by a Certificate Authority, or using a "Web of trust" scheme instead.

 ## Use case